For More Information

 TDD: (703) 683-6748

-Click on “Consumer Info” to learn more about physical therapy, find physical therapists in your area, read information on a variety of conditions that can be helped by therapy, and how physical therapy works with your insurance.
+Click on “For the Public” to learn more about physical therapy, find physical therapists in your area, read information on a variety of conditions that can be helped by therapy, and how physical therapy works with your insurance.

 American Podiatric Medicine Association